Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 * All the software are GUI-based, with no coding ability required to operate.
 * It generates counts and % coverage per atlas-region, in addition to point clouds for visualising the features in 3D atlas space.
 * **QuickNII, VisuAlign and DeepSlice** enable registration of the images to a reference atlas such as the Allen Mouse Brain Atlas or the Waxholm Atlas of the Sprague Dawley rat.
+Linear registration is first performed using QuickNII, then VisuAlign allows refinement of the registration using non-linear methods.
+For coronal mouse brain sections, DeepSlice can automate the linear registration step.
 * **Ilastik** enables feature extraction based on supervised machine-learning.
 * **Nutil** supports pre-processing of the images as well as the final quantification step.
-* **QCAlign** senables quality control of the section images, as well as quality control of the atlas-registration.
-It also has functionality for exploring the reference atlas hierarchy.
+* **QCAlign** enables quality control of the section images, as well as quality control of the atlas-registration.
+It also supplies functionality for exploring the reference atlas hierarchy and creating a customized level for the final quantification.
 * **Meshview** is a brain atlas viewer for visualising the point clouds in 3D.

 **Watch our video tutorial**